Skim by Section

 Whatever is available is my go-to and being in somewhat of a rural area, we are limited in our options.
 I seem to always be able to find the Thai brand of stir fry noodles though so that's what I go with when I'm looking for a more authentic stir fry taste and texture.

-However, you can get away with other types of noodles — gluten free noodles, ramen noodles, even spaghetti noodles will do the job.
+You can use gluten free noodles, ramen noodles, even spaghetti noodles will do the job.

 This chicken and vegetable stir fry is made very easy using two bottled sauces—stir fry sauce and sweet chili sauce.
 But you could make your own sauce, if you want.